 When you’re living with spina bifida, a spinal cord injury, or another condition that can easily lead to pressure sores and wounds, it’s important to do daily skin checks.

-Having healthy skin that’s free of pressure sores, breakdown, and irritation is paramount in order for us to continue to enjoy the freedom to participate in any activity at any time.
+Having healthy skin that’s free of pressure sores, breakdown, and irritation is paramount for us to continue to enjoy the freedom to participate in any activity at any time.
 Focus on any common pressure points on the skin, such as the butt, back, and feet, especially if you have limited sensation.

 Tip 3.
 Prepare your wheelchair.